Phixx: History

 In January 2005, they released their fourth UK single, "Strange Love" (written by Judie Tzuke), which entered the UK Singles Chart at number 19.

 In May 2005, Nikk Mager also left the band.
 They continued to perform around England and Ireland as a three piece, and spent six months in the recording studio, writing and recording new material.
 In November 2005, Chris Park announced that the remaining members of Phixx would be breaking up for good in 2006, in order to work on their own solo projects.

 Band members made appearances on the music panel game, Never Mind the Buzzcocks.
 Green appeared on the show in 2004, followed by Park a year later.
 Both appeared as panellists on Phill Jupitus' team.
 In 2006, fellow band member Mager appeared in the Identity Parade line-up, where the panellists were asked to pick out a forgotten star from a group of five.

 In 2008, Mager also appeared in the audition stage of The X Factor, but he was eliminated after his performance of "The Rose".
 Phixx appeared at number 35 in Chantelle's Top 50 Reality TV Stars.

 Like Liberty X, who were formed from the runners up on the first series of Popstars, Phixx had a much longer career than the male winners of Popstars: The Rivals, One True Voice, who split up in 2003 after releasing just two singles.
 Phixx by contrast were active until 2006, and released several singles and an LP during their time together.

 In 2013, Peter Smith appeared on The Voice of Ireland, but none of the coaches turned their chairs for him.

+In 2024, Nikk Mager was announced as a new member of the Bucks Fizz spin-off The Fizz, alongside Matthew Pateman of Let Loose and Bad Boys Inc.